Gold Bullion Bar 1 Kg

 |Weight:||Spot Price:||Buy Price:|

-Gold bars (1 kilo) are sought after by both investors adding bullion to investment portfolios and by store of value buyers alike.
+1 kg Gold bars are sought after by both investors adding bullion to investment portfolios and by the store of value buyers alike.
 1 kilo gold bars are fast becoming the most popular bullion bar for high net worth and institutional investors in China and Asia.

 These bars contain exactly 10 troy ounces of gold.
 GoldCore only sells gold bars of recognized and widely-traded brands from LBMA approved refineries such as Johnson Matthey, Credit Suisse, MKS PAMP, Heraeus and government mints such as the Royal Canadian Mint and Perth Mint.
 Perth Mint gold bars remain our most popular bullion kilo gold bar.

-How to Buy 1 Kilo Gold Bars in the US from GoldCore
+How to Buy 1 Kg Gold Bars in the US from GoldCore

-You can buy gold bars online from GoldCore for delivery or storage using the BUY button or you can call our office to place your order over the phone.
+You can buy 1 kg gold bars online from GoldCore for delivery or storage using the BUY button or you can call our office to place your order over the phone.

 We deliver gold bars and coins fully insured to our American clients throughout the United States from our depository partner vaults in Delaware.
 We offer all major bullion bar and coin products for delivery and storage and you can pay by bank wire, by credit card or by debit card.